 Unlike nonspecific lightheadedness or dizziness, vertigo has relatively few causes.

 Vertigo can be caused by problems in the brain or the inner ear.

-- Benign paroxysmal positional vertigo (BPPV) is the most common form of vertigo and is characterized by the sensation of motion initiated by sudden head movements or moving the head in a certain direction.
+- Benign paroxysmal positional vertigo (BPPV) is the most common form of vertigo and is characterized by the brief sensation of motion lasting 15 seconds to a few minutes.
+It may be initiated by sudden head movements or moving the head in a certain direction, such as rolling over in bed.
 This type of vertigo is rarely serious and can be treated.

 - Meniere's disease is composed of a triad of symptoms including episodes of vertigo, ringing in the ears (tinnitus), and hearing loss.
 People with this condition have the abrupt onset of severe vertigo and fluctuating hearing loss as well as periods in which they are symptom-free.

-- Acoustic neuroma is a type of tumor of the nerve tissue of the ear that can cause vertigo.
-Symptoms include vertigo with one-sided ringing in the ear and hearing loss.
+- Acoustic neuroma is an uncommon cause of vertigo related to a type of tumor of the nerve tissue of the inner ear that can cause vertigo.
+Symptoms may include vertigo with one-sided ringing in the ear and hearing loss.